-Graduate Diversity Visitation Program
+Graduate Diversity Visitation Program (GDVP)

 The Graduate Diversity Visitation Program serves as a model for other institutions.
 The Multicultural-Historically Black Institution (M-HBI) Visitation Program was established by the Graduate School in 1988 with the intent of increasing the enrollment of students from Historically Black Institutions and Universities.
 The current program has grown more inclusive and now looks to increase the enrollment of all underrepresented minority students.

 - You’ll visit Purdue virtually — to explore and experience graduate education at the West Lafayette campus.

 - You’ll have time to network with current graduate students and faculty in your program of interest.

 - You can take part in opportunities to question existing URM graduate students about life and work at Purdue.